marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    o   discovering energy-managed network, devices and their components

-   o   discovering Inventory of power components' their capabilities, optimization
+   o   discovering inventory of power components together with their capabilities, optimization
         control capabilities, nominal condition use

    o  discovering supported power state of each network device within the network